mongodb/terraform-provider-mongodbatlas/website/docs/r/advanced_cluster.html.markdown

 * `replication_specs` - Configuration for cluster regions and the hardware provisioned in them.
 See [below](#replication_specs)
 * `root_cert_type` - (Optional) - Certificate Authority that MongoDB Atlas clusters use.
 You can specify ISRGROOTX1 (for ISRG Root X1).
 * `version_release_system` - (Optional) - Method by which this cluster maintains the MongoDB versions.
 Valid values are `CONTINUOUS` or `LTS` (Long Term Support).
 This parameter defaults to `LTS`.
 If you set this parameter to `CONTINUOUS` and set any value for `mongo_db_major_version`, this resource returns an error.
+* `paused` (Optional) - Flag that indicates whether the cluster is paused or not.
+You can pause M10 or larger clusters.
+You cannot initiate pausing for a shared/tenant tier cluster.
+See [Considerations for Paused Clusters](https://docs.atlas.mongodb.com/pause-terminate-cluster/#considerations-for-paused-clusters)
+  **NOTE** Pause lasts for up to 30 days.
+If you don't resume the cluster within 30 days, Atlas resumes the cluster.
+When the cluster resumption happens Terraform will flag the changed state.
+If you wish to keep the cluster paused, reapply your Terraform configuration.
+If you prefer to allow the automated change of state to unpaused use:
+  `lifecycle {
+  ignore_changes = [paused]
+  }`

 ### bi_connector